 Northern Kentucky University takes Instructor and Course Evaluations very seriously as an important means of gathering information for the enhancement of learning opportunities for its students.
 It is an important responsibility of NKU students as citizens of the University to participate in the instructor and course evaluation process.
-During the two weeks prior to the end of each semester classes, you will be asked to reflect upon what you have learned in this course, the extent to which you have invested the necessary effort to maximize your learning, and the role your instructor has played in the learning process.
+During the week prior to the final exam, you will be asked to reflect upon what you have learned in this course, the extent to which you have invested the necessary effort to maximize your learning, and the role your instructor has played in the learning process.
 It is very important that you complete the online evaluations with thoughtfully written comments.